lhazlewood/ansible-role-xcode-clt/README.md

 Ansible role that installs Xcode Command Line Tools on Mac OS X >= 10.10 (Yosemite, El Capitan, Sierra, High Sierra, etc).

+This role can be used in any playbook:

+* regardless if Xcode is already installed or not
+* regardless if the target host operating system is Mac or not.
+It will only actually execute if the host OS is Mac, i.e.

+    `when: ansible_os_family == 'Darwin'`

+There are no variables or configuration settings at all.

 ## Example Playbook

 ```yaml